 This historic site has a picnic area at the trailhead with tables and grills, plus a .75-mile hiking trial that meanders along a stream back to a dedication monument to the Honorable Supreme Court Justice John Marshall.
 It’s easy to get to and will prove to be a very interesting walk.
 John Marshall Birthplace Park is located just a mile off Rt.
 28 on Germantown Road.
 Open dawn to dusk.

 This 14-acre community park features a baseball/softball field, a football/soccer field, horse shoe pits, a sand volleyball court, a great playground and a quarter mile long paved walking trail.
 Perfect for a family reunion, birthday party, or church social, the Prospector Pavilion can accommodate 60 persons, has a large charcoal grill, overlooks all the park’s great amenities and can be reserved for a reasonable fee for either a half or the whole day.
 Call the park office at 540-752-5330 for more information.
 Click here to see the latest Monroe Park Newsletter.
-Check out the pictures of "The 2013 Jubilee" and the 15th Anniversary of the Park!!!
+Check out the pictures of "The 2014 Jubilee" and the 2014 Trunk or Treat!!!

 Friends of Monroe Park